 I’m a professor in the School of Computing Science at the University of Glasgow, UK.
-My work borrows from philosophy, biology and other disciplines in order to feed into the design and theory of computer systems, especially data visualisation and analytics, data ethics and ethical systems design, and mobile and ubiquitous computing.
-Within the university, I’m in the working group on ethical use of student data, and was on the project boards for GDPR for the new enterprise service management system for the university, and I am the lead for the Athena SWAN equality/diversity group in my school.
+My work focuses on data visualisation and analytics, data ethics and ethical systems design, and mobile and ubiquitous computing.
+I borrow from philosophy, biology and other disciplines in order to feed into the design and theory of such systems.
+Within the university, I’m in the working group on ethical use of student data, the gender action plan working group, and I was on the project boards for GDPR for the new enterprise service management system for the university.
+I’m the lead for the Athena SWAN equality/diversity group in my school.